Judicial Clerkships: Applying

 In general, the higher the court, the more selective the judge; however, the application and ultimate selection process by the various judges is often somewhat arbitrary.

-Students should begin researching clerkship options and judges during the summer after the second year of law school.
+Students should begin researching clerkship options and judges during the summer after the first year of law school.
 However, it is never too late to apply for a clerkship.
 Federal clerkship applications can be sent after Labor Day in the third year of law school.

 Students should narrow their research with a series of questions:

 - Given my grades, class rank, and other qualifications, am I most employable in a federal, state, or local clerkship?

 - Given my long-term goals, do I want to target a trial court, appellate court, or administrative agency?

 - What clerkships are available for my graduation year?